Kopervik Church: History

 The people of the Kopervik area historically went to church at Avaldsnes Church, but as the area gained population, a desire for a church in Kopervik grew.
 In 1855, the community received permission to build a church.
 The original Kopervik Church was built in 1861 by the architect Jacob Wilhelm Nordan.
 That church was consecrated on 2 October 1861.
 The church was built in a cruciform design built in an Italian renaissance style.
 It seated about 350 people and it was situated in a prominent place in the town of Kopervik, clearly visible from the sea.
-The wooden church burned down on 28 May 2010 during an accident during a renovation that was in preparation for the buildings 150-year anniversary (to be held in 2011).
+The wooden church burned down on 28 May 2010 during an accident during a renovation that was in preparation for the building's 150-year anniversary (to be held in 2011).

 Shortly after the fire, planning began to replace the church.
 The new church was completed in 2017.
 The new church was consecrated on 23 April 2017 by the Bishop Ivar Braut.
 The new, modern church has three sections: the main sanctuary, an office area, and a church hall.